diffusiondata/tutorials/README.md

 Here, you will find complete code examples on a variety of programing languages (Javascript for now) to build applications in the following categories:

 * [Real-Time Messaging](https://github.com/pushtechnology/tutorials/tree/master/messaging)
-* Data Store Apps
+* Real-time Data Store with Kafka
-* Web & Mobile Apps
+* Real-time Apps (Web, Mobile, IoT)
 ------------------
  All our examples include a README file describing the diferent features we will use from our SDK.